 To make an appointment with Brian, please e-mail firstname.lastname@example.org

 Hi my name is Tim Paziora, I am a New Jersey native who moved to Arizona in October of 2015.
 I have been involved with running since 2004 and have competed at the middle school, high school, and collegiate levels.
 I graduated from Ramapo College with an environmental science degree.
 While there I competed in steeplechase and various other long distance events for the track and cross country teams.
 Since moving to Arizona I have been enjoying trail running and mountain biking in the many surrounding parks and trail systems.
 I love to help people get into the sport of running and provide training and injury advice to runners of all levels.
+I also serve as Assistant Coach for Cross Country and Track at Notre Dame Prep in Scottsdale.
 To contact Tim, please email Tim@FleetFeetScottsdale.com

 Originally from New York State, Lisa Rawlings has been running long distances for nearly 20 years.